RuedigerMoeller/fast-cast/README.md

 - **allocation free** in the main path
 - requires **JDK 1.7** or higher

 check out examples folder and tests on how to use fc.
-Documentation pending .. this is beta software
+This is beta software

 initial release is available on maven.
 ```